EggheadJohnson/AdventOfCode2020/README.md

-Day 11 - Game of life, game of life with extra rules Day 12 - Directions with Manhattan distance, complicated directions with Manhattan distance Day 13 - Smallest multiple across several numbers above given number, first number that matches a certain pattern
+Day 11 - Game of life, game of life with extra rules Day 12 - Directions with Manhattan distance, complicated directions with Manhattan distance Day 13 - Smallest multiple across several numbers above given number, first number that matches a certain pattern Day 14 - Perform a bitmask on some values, perform a permuted bitmask on some values